score-json/json/TSF/trustable/no-json-faults/NJF-08.9.md

         - type: cpp_test
           name: "accept;bases"
           path: "TSF/tests/unit-numbers.cpp"
+score:
+    Jonas-Kirchhoff: 0.6
 ---

-The service does not accept any base exceeding 10 in ist standard representation.
+The service does not accept any base exceeding 10 in its standard representation.